ethan-stone/obsidian-vault-knowledge-base/Fantasia DND Campaign/Notes/The Dust Bowl.md

+#place
-An industrial zone on the outskirts, filled with facto
+An industrial zone on the outskirts, filled with factories and warehouses.
+It's vital part of the city's economy but is also known for being a hotbed of smuggling and illicit trade.